concept-not-found/patcom/README.md

   function not<T>(unexpected: T): Matcher<T>
   ```

   Matches if value does not match `unexpected`.
-Primatives in `unexpected` are wrapped with their corresponding `Matcher` builder
+Primitives in `unexpected` are wrapped with their corresponding `Matcher` builder
   <details>
   <summary>Example</summary>